 According to experts, many parents never plan to raise their children by themselves, but due to life circumstances they are doing just that.
 While they would like to find someone to fall in love with who would be accepting of the “total package,” the thought of entering the dating scene again seems awkward and difficult to manage with children.

-Friends set Mrs. Morris up on several blind dates, none of which were good matches.
-Shortly after that, Mrs. Morris packed up her family and moved from Atlanta back to Chattanooga.
+Friends set Morris up on several blind dates, none of which were good matches.
+Shortly after that, Morris packed up her family and moved from Atlanta back to Chattanooga.

-“Right before we moved, I asked my oldest son, who was five at the time, what he wanted me to look for in a new daddy,” said Mrs. Morris.
+“Right before we moved, I asked my oldest son, who was five at the time, what he wanted me to look for in a new daddy,” Morris said.
 “Many of the things he wanted were on my list as well.
 The last two items on his list were that the man not have any other wife, and no children.
-I thought that was interesting coming from a five-year-old.
+I thought that was interesting coming from a 5-year-old.

 “During the time I was dating there were some pretty awkward moments that I can laugh about now.
 For example, my two other boys were so young, it was hard for them to understand anything more than I was looking for a new daddy.
 As we were moving into our new home, a neighborhood high school guy came by to welcome us.
 One of the boys greeted him at the door by asking, ‘Are you going to be my new daddy?’”

-“I was cautious about who I would go out with because I knew there would be many who could not handle the fact that marrying me meant becoming an instant father,” said Mrs. Morris.
+“I was cautious about who I would go out with because I knew there would be many who could not handle the fact that marrying me meant becoming an instant father,” Morris said.

-Experts would encourage single parents not to rush into dating and to be thoughtful about how you will handle the dating process.
-Here are a few things you may want to consider:
+Experts would encourage single parents not to rush into dating and to be thoughtful about how to handle the dating process.
+Here are a few things to consider:

 - Are you ready to date?
 Don’t let others pressure you into dating before you are ready.
 Make sure you have dealt with your grief and other issues that have the potential to taint a dating relationship.
 Sometimes professional help is needed to help you sort through your emotions.

-Mrs. Morris met her current husband, Jay Morris in January of 1994.
+Morris met her current husband, Jay, in January of 1994.
 Their first date was in February.
-By June, Mrs. Morris knew she had found her man.
-They were married in October and a year and a half later Mr. Morris adopted the three boys.
+By June, Morris knew she had found her man.
+They were married in October and a year and a half later, Jay Morris adopted the three boys.